enriqc3/CMPS-3240-Loop-Unrolling/README.md

 ## Background

-Instruction-level parallelism is a method for parallelism that enables the processor to execute many instructions at once.
-First, consider a baseline system, a simple pipelined MIPS architecture that has five stages: IF, ID, EXE, MEM and WB.
-Pipelining allows the processor to accomodate many instructions at once by segmenting the pipeline into many stages.
-Considering our simple MIPS processor, it enables something like this:
+Instruction-level parallelism enables the processor to execute many instructions at once.
+Consider a baseline system, a  single issue MIPS architecture that has five stages: IF, ID, EXE, MEM and WB.
+Pipelining allows the processor to accomodate many instructions at once.
+It segments each instruction into different stages.
+It enables something like this:

 ```
 IF  ID  EXE MEM WB